itsomort/f25-dl-cpu/info.md

   - If R1 == IMM, sets zero flag and not negative flag
   - If R1 > IMM, sets neither flag
   - If R1 < IMM, sets negative flag
+- `LSL R1, IMM`: Logical Shift Left
+  - This will shift R1 by IMM bits to the left.
+IMM must be within 0 to 7 inclusive.
+- `LSR R1, IMM`: Logical Shift Right
+  - This will shift R1 by IMM bits to the right.
+IMM must be within 0 to 7 inclusive.

 # Directives